-The holidays are a time to look forward to being with family, friends and having a lovely meal.
-However, turkey preparation, cooking, and storage of the leftovers must be done properly or a foodborne illness can occur.
+The holiday season is a time to look forward to being with family, friends and having a wonderful meal.
+However, turkey preparation, cooking, and storage must be done properly and safely or a foodborne illness can occur.

 Food Safety Turkey Tips

 Remember to follow these important turkey safety tips for safe preparation and cooking: